Nana Wolke

 Biography

-Nana Wolke was born in Ljubljana, Slovenia in 1994 and lives and works in London.
+Nana Wolke was born in Ljubljana, Slovenia in 1994 and lives and works in New York, USA.
 She holds an MFA from Goldsmiths, University of London and received BFA with honors from the Academy of Visual Arts in Ljubljana.
 She completed her last year of parallel study at Academy for Fine Arts and Design in Ljubljana through a study exchange at Hochschule für Grafik und Buchkunst in Leipzig (class of Prof. Michael Riedel).

-Wolke’s solo exhibitions include Wanda’s, NıCOLETTı, London, UK (2022–23); High Seat, Castor Gallery, London, UK (2022); 4:28 – 5:28 am, VIN VIN, Vienna, AU (2021); Some Girls Wander by Mistake, Fondazione Coppola, Vicenza, IT (2021); and The Naughty Corner, Stekleni Atrij Gallery, Ljubljana, Sl (2019).
+Wolke’s solo exhibitions include Independent, New York, with NıCOLETTı and Management, New York (2025); Liste Art Fair, with NiCOLETTi, Basel, CH (2024); Breed, Management, New York, US (2024); Wanda’s, NıCOLETTı, London, UK (2022–23); High Seat, Castor Gallery, London, UK (2022); 4:28 – 5:28 am, VIN VIN, Vienna, AU (2021); Some Girls Wander by Mistake, Fondazione Coppola, Vicenza, IT (2021); and The Naughty Corner, Stekleni Atrij Gallery, Ljubljana, Sl (2019).

-Selected group exhibitions include Stilled Images, Tube Gallery, Palma de Mallorca, ES (2023); Painters Painting Painters: A Study of Muses, Friends and Companions, Green Art Familly Foundation, Dallas, TX (2022); Love is the Devil, Marlborough Gallery, London, UK (2022); And this skin of mine, to live again a second time, GUTS Gallery, London, UK (2022); All That and a Bag of Chips, Des Bains, London, UK (2021); CONTRAPPUNTO, VIN VIN, Vienna, AU (2021); Bangkok Biennial, London, UK (2021); Kiribati National Museum and Cultural Centre, Tarawa, KI (2019); G2 Kunsthalle, Leipzig, DE (2018); 31.
-Biennial of Graphic Arts, Ljubljana, SI (2016).
+Her work has been included in group exhibitions at Suprainfinit, Bucharest, RO (2025); Commune, Vienna, AU (2025); Eyes Never Sleep, New York, US (2025); Cankarjev Dom, Ljubljana, Slovenia, SL (2024); U3 Triennial of Contemporary Art, Museum of Modern Art, Ljubljana, Slovenia, Sl (2024); Brigitte Mulholland, Paris, FR (2024); NıCOLETTı, London, UK (2024); Wilhelm Hallen, Berlin, DE (2023); Tube Gallery, Palma de Mallorca, ES (2023); Green Art Familly Foundation, Dallas, TX (2022); Marlborough Gallery, London, UK (2022); VIN VIN, Vienna, AU (2021); Bangkok Biennial, London, UK (2021); Kiribati National Museum and Cultural Centre, Tarawa, KI (2019); G2 Kunsthalle, Leipzig, DE (2018); and Biennial of Graphic Arts, Ljubljana, SI (2016).

 DOWNLOAD CV